rienafairefr/pynYNAB/README.md

  objects then call nYnabobject.sync .
 To append a new entity, delete or modify an existing one, call the appropriate methods on a collection inside the budget or catalog objects.

- I've provided some tested methods e.g. add_account, add_transaction, in the nYnabClient object to add/delete accounts and transactions as examples.
+ I've provided some tested methods e.g. add_account, add_transaction, in the nYnabClient class to add/delete accounts and transactions as examples.

 Caution with add_transaction, it works even for large amount of transactions (tested up to 3000), but please don't stress test the YNAB servers with it...
+Recently (I think), YNAB implemented throttling on their API, and pynYNAB honors it, by catching request_throttled errors and waiting the time specified in the  Retry-After header